isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This declares an unnamed `lock` object that immediately goes out of scope at the point of the semicolon.
 This is not an uncommon mistake.
 In particular, this particular example can lead to hard-to find race conditions.
-There are exceedingly clever uses of this "idiom", but they are far rarer than the mistakes.

 ##### Note